Blog

 5) Know when to plant your flag (and when not to)

-Since Disney has stated that it will try to help reverse Florida’s so-called “Don’t Say Gay” bill, lawmakers have threatened and in some cases enacted retaliation on everything from copyright law to DisneyWorld’s self-governance status.
+Since Disney has stated that it will try to help reverse Florida’s so-called “Don’t Say Gay” bill, lawmakers have enacted legislation on everything from copyright law to Disney World’s self-governance status.
 But Disney now has the opportunity to reframe its role in the local, state and national imagination.
-This may involve taking a stand the company has resisted for decades, but it also suggests that Disney could become a leader in cultural conversations.
+There has already been a series of legal battles and reputational mudslinging, but it could result in Disney becoming a leader in cultural conversations.

 B2 can help examine your brand strategy and approach to communications at any point in your business’ lifetime.
 These values are a lens through which you filter your approach to business, partnerships, community involvement and growth.
 When you’re clear and consistent in communicating those brand values, knowing what to do next can be much simpler.